Metrohm: History

 In 1968, Bertold Suhner resigned from his post in the operational management of Metrohm and became strongly committed to the environment.
 He even fought for causes that could harm his own company, making it a difficult time for the new managing directors Lorenz Kuhn and Hans Winzeler.
 As a result of his intransigence in environmental matters, he also alienated friends, leaving him socially isolated towards the end of his life.

 Since 1982, Metrohm AG has been a full subsidiary of the Metrohm Foundation, which is the only shareholder of Metrohm AG.
 Metrohm co-founder Bertold Suhner put the foundation in place to ensure independence and thereby maintain the ability to make unswayed decisions.
-The foundation is however not only dedicated to the operation of Metrohm AG, but also to charitable and cultural purposes.
+The foundation is not only dedicated to the operation of Metrohm AG, but also to charitable and cultural purposes.
 For example, in 1999, the Metrohm Foundation equipped the public gymnasium Kantonsschule Trogen in the Swiss town of Trogen with internet access and more than 100 computer workstations to ensure that the public school can keep up with international standards.
 It has also endowed a professorship for the research on new materials at the Zurich University of Applied Sciences since 2014.

 Until 2006, 36 subsidiaries had been founded.
-For the most part, these are situated abroad and form a worldwide sales network.
+For the most part, these are situated abroad and form a worldwide support and sales network.
 Research and development as well as production, however, remain at the Herisau site.

-Metrohm AG moved from the town center of Herisau in 2011 to its new premises in the industrial zone “Hölzli”.
+Metrohm AG moved from the town center of Herisau in 2011 to its new premises in the industrial zone "Hölzli".
 The new premises were expanded in 2015 to accommodate the growing number of employees.
-In 2021, a new building with 20,000 square meters and the capacity for 250 extra workplaces will be added to the Metrohm campus on Ionenstrasse.
+In summer 2024, Metrohm expanded its Herisau campus by an additional 20,000 square meters.
+In 2025, Metrohm established new subsidiaries in Korea, Portugal and Ghana.

+Company structure

+Metrohm is a stock corporation headquartered in Herisau, Switzerland.
+It is owned by the Metrohm Foundation, which ensures the company's independence.

+Metrohm is present in around 80 countries through subsidiaries or distribution partners.
+Amongst others, Metrohm holds the following specialized development and production sites: